Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Acknowledgment

-{ {\bf Acknowledgment} } We would like to thank Dimitrios Giataganas and Juan F. Pedraza for useful comments and discussions.
+We would like to thank Dimitrios Giataganas and Juan F. Pedraza for useful comments and discussions.
 MG would like to thank Sepideh Mohammadi for providing encouragement and helpful comments.
+This work was fully supported by people of Iran.